britishgas-engineering/ember-appointment-slots-pickers/README.md

   }}
 ```

-Under the hood, `easy-slot-picker` is using a particular combination of `slots-picker/desktop`, `slots-picker/mobile` and `slots-picker/loader` which can be replicated and refined in the steps below:
+Under the hood, `easy-slot-picker` is using a particular combination of `slots-picker/desktop`, `slots-picker/mobile` and `slots-picker/loader` which can be replicated and extended in the steps below:

 ### Basic setup ###